Bloomington is – and always will be – home.

-Budgets and Taxes – Budgets are the truest expressions of our values.
-Budgeting requires thoughtfulness and responsibility, but it also requires us to center our shared priorities.
+Budgets and Taxes – I’ve often said that “budget decisions are policy decisions”, but they’re also how most clearly show our values and our priorities.
+The budget that we passed in 2023 including historic, life-changing investments that will dividends for generations of Minnesotans.
 Minnesotans remember the reckless tax cuts of the Pawlenty era and the work that was required to bring us back from them.
-We need to be crystal clear that our budget and tax priorities should be focused where they will do the most good, supporting middle-class Minnesotans, not rewarding the people and businesses who are already more than well-off.
-That means investing in the things that have always made Minnesota a great place to call home – early childhood, K-12, and higher education, services for folks with disabilities, strong consumer and environmental protections, and infrastructure.
-“Trickle-down economics” has been an utter failure every time it’s been tried, and we don’t need to try it again to prove it.
+We need to be crystal clear that our budget and tax priorities should be focused where they will do the most good, supporting and growing the middle class, not rewarding the people and businesses who are already more than well-off.

 Education – As the son and husband of a teacher, and a proud product of our Bloomington Public Schools, I’ve seen firsthand how critical a quality education is to our community.
 As someone who has studied education and worked directly with districts, parents, educators, and support staff, I know how important it is that we get it right.
-For far too long, our public schools have been drastically underfunded, and increasingly, they’ve become targets for proxy wars that are harmful to students and damaging to our communities.
-I simply will not support a budget that does not fund our public schools above inflation.
 You can count on me to work hard to ensure schools have the resources needed to succeed, that policies support students rather than target them, and that our state constitution’s requirement of a “thorough and efficient system of public schools throughout the state” is strengthened.
-That includes universal early childhood education, fully funding the special education cross-subsidy, closing our nation-leading opportunity gap, putting more counselors in schools, and making sure that every student who walks into our public schools has the opportunity and ability to go where their life takes them.
+Our 2023 budget was a big step in correcting the decades of underfunding our public schools have endured, and we have to continue that work.

 Health Care – Minnesota has one of the best health care systems in the country – if you’re lucky.
 But too many are not.
 Prescription drugs are too expensive, insurance is too expensive and too complicated, care is often inaccessible, and the result is a system that focuses on procedures and profits over people.
 Instead, we should be working toward a public system that empowers health care professionals to keep people healthy – not one that just lets insurance companies devise new and creative ways to make money at the expense of peoples’ lives.
 That also includes supporting the frontline workers that we’ve all hailed as heroes for the last two years by ensuring they are paid enough to actually support themselves and their families, and that staffing ratios and supports are strong enough.